Military History Instructor Course

 Additionally, students will participate in a battlefield staff ride and visit a museum in order to view examples of non-classroom and non-traditional methods of teaching history to undergraduates.

-The course meets the requirement for 3 graduate-level history credits.
-It is graded on a pass/fail system and transcripts will reflect this.
+The course is graded on a pass/fail system.
 Please note that this course does not confer Instructor certification although completing it is a regulatory requirement for Cadet Command cadre to teach American Military History.

 The Point of Contact for the MHIC course is Dr. Gregory S. Hospodor, TRADOC Chief of Military History Education and Curriculum. gregory.s.hospodor.civ@army.mil